Managing Plug-ins

 Important:

-The current version of the Custom GL Lines Plug-in is always used.
-An older version of the plug-in might have been used to create a transaction, and might have generated a different result than the current version.
-If you attempt to update a transaction in a closed period, and the current version of the plug-in generates a different result, you cannot save the updates.
+NetSuite always uses the current version of the Custom GL Lines Plug-in.
+An older version of the plug-in may have been used to create a transaction, and may have generated a different result than the current version.
+If you try to update a transaction in a closed period, and the current version of the plug-in generates a different result, you can't save y updates.

-You can either open the period, or branch your plug-in implementation by the date of the plug-in version.
+You can either open the period, or branch your plug-in implementation based on the plug-in version date.

 Related Topics